HOWTO: Use Docker and Apptainer/Singularity Containers at OSC

 An Apptainer/Singularity container is a single file with a .sif extension.

 You can simply download ("pull") a container from a hub.
 Popular hubs are Docker Hub and Singularity Hub.
 You can go there and search if they have a container that meets your needs.
-Docker Hub has more containers and may be more up to date but supports a much wider community than just HPC.
-Singularity Hub is for HPC, but the number of available containers are fewer.
-Additionally there are domain and vendor repositories such as biocontainers and NVIDIA HPC containers that may have relevant containers.
+Docker Hub has more containers and is more up to date but supports a much wider community than just HPC.
+Singularity Hub is for HPC, but it has been archived.
+Additionally there are domain and vendor repositories such as biocontainers and NVIDIA AI and HPC containers that may have relevant containers.

 Pull a container from hubs